 After arriving at the pizza place and ordering a slice of margherita, I chose a seat facing the window because I wanted to see the people.
 I saw them, but they weren’t alone.
 Through the window, on the painted black wall opposite, wobbly, red spray-painted lines demanded: ‘destroy racism’.
 This is not some kind of numinous message, I told myself.
 Still, I knew what I was seeing.
 America and much of its progress in retrograde, unable to outrun the conveyor belt, which was rolling at considerable speed the opposite way and heading straight for the fiery pit of the past.

-As a shallow well of oil spilled and snaked around the contours of my pizza slice, I thought about how lucky I was to be in Hong Kong — even with all of its political question marks and its often-interfering roommate.
-Hong Kong is by no means free of the problems that plague many other developed cities and countries, nor is its relationship with China ideal.
+As a shallow well of oil spilled and snaked around the contours of my pizza slice, I thought about how lucky I was to be in Hong Kong, even with its own political question marks.
+Hong Kong is by no means free of the problems that plague many other developed cities and countries.
 But that night, it felt safe, like a guardian protecting everyone that had found themselves there, and those who were yet to arrive.